renebarto/baremetal/doc/tutorials/18-writing-unit-tests.md

   (+/-) 0.10000000000000

 [===========] 4 tests from 4 fixtures in 3 suites ran.
-Info   Wait 5 seconds (main:202)
+Info   Wait 5 seconds (main:161)
-Press r to reboot, h to halt, p to fail assertion and panic
+Press r to reboot, h to halt, p to fail assertion and panic hInfo   Halt (System:122)
 ```

 ## Writing class tests for string - Step 4 {#TUTORIAL_18_WRITING_UNIT_TESTS_WRITING_CLASS_TESTS_FOR_STRING___STEP_4}

 Now that our unit test framework is complete, let's reimplement the tests we created in [15-string](#TUTORIAL_15_STRING).
 First we'll create a folder `test` underneath `code/libraries/baremetal`, and underneath a folder `src`.
-We'll also be creating a CMake file for the tests, as well as the structure for the main application to create a kernel image.
+We'll also be creating a CMake file for the tests, as well as the structure for the test application to create a kernel image.

 <img src="images/unittest-add-test-project.png" alt="Tree view" width="400"/>